iCliniq Logo

 How Common is HeV Infection?

-Till 2013 the infections arising due to the said virus remain a rare phenomenon worldwide.
-Hev infections show a seasonal pattern.
-The outbreak of Hev is found to be more between May and October.
+Until 2013, infections caused by the virus remained rare worldwide.
+Hepatitis E infections show a seasonal pattern.
+The outbreak of Hepatitis E is more frequent between May and October.

-The outbreak of the infections caused by the Hendra virus follows a specific geographic outbreak.
-However, Hendra and Nipah virus both belong to the same family.
-The Nipah virus infections are more widely distributed worldwide, such as in Malaysia, India, and Thailand.
-However, the infections of the Hendra virus are more localized to the Australian belt, Okinawa, and south-east Asia.
+The Hendra virus's outbreak of infections follows a specific geographic outbreak.
+However, the Hendra and Nipah viruses belong to the same family.
+Nipah virus infections are more widely distributed worldwide, such as in Malaysia, India, and Thailand.
+However, the Hendra virus infections are more localized to the Australian belt, Okinawa, and southeast Asia.

 How Is the Virus Transmitted?

-p>The transmission of the virus occurs by the transfer of the virus from the body fluids like the excreta, urine, etc., of the horse or fruit bats belonging to the Pteropodidae family and genus Pteropus (flying foxes).
+The virus is transmitted by the transfer of the virus from the body fluids, such as the excreta, urine, etc., of the horse or fruit bats belonging to the Pteropodidae family and genus Pteropus (flying foxes).
 Therefore, people having close contact with infected horses are more prone to contracting the virus.
 However, no human-to-human transfer of the virus has been reported.

-The virus is present inside the bat's bloodstream (viremia) for almost a week and sheds the virus in the environment through their body excretion.
+The virus is present inside the bat's bloodstream (viremia) for almost a week.
+The bat sheds the virus into the environment through body excretion.
 Humans and horses in close contact with the excretions acquire the virus.

 Who Is More Prone to Getting the Hendra Virus?